 Goals and Objectives

-To review the pathological features of the most important and common renal disorders and acquire the ability to diagnose them
+independently review and recognize the pathologic features of the most important and common renal disorders, understand relevant pathomechanisms, and acquire the ability to formulate a diagnosis.

-To experience the nature and dynamics of an academic renal pathology service
+experience the challenges and dynamics of an academic renal pathology service.

-To learn essential principles of the ancillary techniques used in the evaluation of the renal biopsy
+learn the technical aspects of all ancillary diagnostics used in the evaluation of the renal biopsy, including tissue processing, immunofluorescence and electron microscopy.

 Under the direction of Drs.
-Helmut Rennke and Astrid Weins, the resident will participate in all the daily activities of the renal pathology laboratory and will be involved with the renal staff pathologist in all the steps leading to the final diagnosis of all renal specimens submitted, including consults.
+Helmut Rennke and Astrid Weins, the trainee will participate in all the daily activities of the renal pathology laboratory and will be actively involved with the renal staff pathologist in all the steps leading to the final diagnosis of all renal specimens submitted, including consults.

-Self-teaching material includes carefully selected teaching cases in Powerpoint presentation format, with light and immunofluorescence microscopy images, electron micrographs, and clinical histories.
-Also, online learning tools including an interactive book and concept videos, and a pertinent list of reading material will be provided.
+Self-teaching materials available to the trainee includes carefully adjudicated teaching cases in Powerpoint presentation format, with light and immunofluorescence microscopy images, electron micrographs, and clinical histories.
+Also, online learning tools including an interactive book and concept videos, and a pertinent list of reading material will be provided to the trainee.

 Conferences and Other Learning Opportunities